We frequently create classes whose main purpose is to hold data.

-We frequently create a class to do nothing but hold data.
-In such a class some standard functionality is often mechanically
+In such a class some standard functionality and utility functions are often mechanically

 derivable from the data.
 In Kotlin, this is called a data class and is marked as

 data class User(val name: String, val age: Int)

 The compiler automatically derives the following members from all properties declared in the primary constructor:

 componentN()functions corresponding to the properties in their order of declaration;

 copy()function (see below).